samyak-jn/samyak-jn.github.io/_posts/2019-12-29-knowing-APIs.markdown

  Before digging deeper into the discussion:

- [Following a `formal definition before the discussion is good for health and mind to` ] :P
+ [Following a `formal definition before the discussion is good for health and mind too` ] :P

 <i> “An application program interface (API) is a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact.
 Additionally, APIs are used when programming graphical user interface (GUI) components.
 A good API makes it easier to develop a program by providing all the building blocks.
 A programmer then puts the blocks together.” </i>
 <p>